-To ensure that École Dickinsfield School is a positive learning environment for everyone, all students are expected to comply with expectations set by our school Division, as well as school rules which are in place for the benefit of all members of our school community.
+To ensure that McNally High School is a positive learning environment for everyone, all students are expected to comply with expectations set by our school Division and mandated by the Education Act, as well as school rules which are in place for the benefit of all members of our school community.
 These expectations apply to all students in the school community, including while learning and engaging with others both in-person and online.

-Board Policy HG.BP - Student Behaviour and Conduct and Administrative Regulation HG.AR - Student Behaviour and Conduct outline that students are expected to behave in accordance with section 31 of the Education Act which states that, a student, as a partner in education, has the responsibility to:
+Board Policy HG.BP-Student Behaviour and Conduct, and Administrative Regulation HG.AR-Student Behaviour and Conduct outline that students are expected to behave in accordance with section 31 of the Education Act which states that, a student, as a partner in education, has the responsibility to: